 8.)
 Development of Similar Conditions

-As previously discussed, your child may show signs of bipolar disorder, but is actually struggling with another mental illness.
-Both manic and depressive symptoms can overlap other conditions and for this reason, it’s important to see a mental health professional before coming to any conclusions. ¹⁰
+As previously discussed, your child may show signs of bipolar disorder but actually struggle with another mental illness.
+Both manic and depressive symptoms can overlap with other symptoms and for this reason, it’s important to see a mental health professional before you come to any conclusions. ¹⁰

-Mental health professionals will look for “bipolar markers” to determine whether or not your child struggles with bipolar disorder.
-For example, a psychiatrist may observe your teenager engages in risky sexual behavior which is unique to bipolar disorder. ¹¹
+Healthcare providers will look for “bipolar markers” to determine whether or not your child struggles with bipolar disorder.
+For example, a psychiatrist may observe if your teenager engages in risky sexual behavior which is unique to bipolar disorder. ¹¹

 Furthermore, it’s important to rule out other health conditions.
-Since bipolar disorder is rare in children, you should check with your child’s doctor to confirm they aren’t suffering from a physical condition.
+Since bipolar disorder is rare in children, you should check with your child’s doctor to confirm they don’t struggle with a physical condition.

 Final Word

 Bipolar disorder can be a detrimental condition.
-However, with the right tools and professional help, it is something your child can overcome.
+However, with the right tools and professional help, your child can overcome it.

 It’s important to note that our outline of bipolar signs in children isn’t a determining factor of the disorder.
-Instead, it’s vital you have your child inspected by a mental health professional.
-A proper assessment along with testing will allow you to determine whether your child is struggling with bipolar disorder or another condition.
+Instead, you must have your child inspected by a mental health professional.

-If your child is diagnosed with bipolar disorder, there are a number of resources for parents to give their children the best shot at beating this condition.
+If your child is diagnosed with bipolar disorder, there are several resources for parents to give their children the best shot at beating this condition.
 Furthermore, it’s important your child consistently follows a psychiatrist’s advice.